HomeDev GuideAPI Reference

 The parameters comprising this header include:

-• API Key – This is a unique identifier provided to the client upon registration to use the platform.
+• API Key – This is a unique identifier provided to the client upon platform registration.

 • Timestamp – Time the request was created; UTC in milliseconds from Unix epoch.